jakebenn/aws-key-rotation-scripts/README.md

 3. Test by logging into the instance with the new key.
 4. For CoreOS instances: If everything works, remove the original key by replacing the SSH key in the `~/.ssh/authorized_keys.d/coreos-ignition` file and run update-ssh-key to enable the change.
 For other
-distros: If everything works, remove the original key.
+distros: If everything works, remove the original key from the `~./ssh/authorized_keys` file.
 5. Re-test to confirm it still works.
 6. Create/update a tag called “EC2KeyName” that contains the name of the new SSH key

-The script accepts the following command line options:
+The rotate-ec2-key.sh script accepts the following command line options:

       usage: rotate-ec2-key.sh [options...]
       options:
       -s --ssh-key-file  Path to EC2 private ssh key file for the key to be replaced.
 Required.
       -h --host          IP address or DNS name for the EC2 instance.
 Required.
       -a --aws-key-file  The file for the .csv access key file for an AWS administrator.
 Optional.
 The AWS administrator must have the rights to create tags for EC2 instances.
-The script expects the .csv format used when you dowload the key from IAM in the AWS console.
-If you don't specify a key file, the default credentials in ~/.aws/credentials will be used.
+The script expects the .csv format used when you download the key from IAM in the AWS console.
+                         If you don't specify a key file, the script will use your existing CLI configuration settings.
+                         the default credentials in ~/.aws/credentials will be used.
       -u --user          Root/admin user for the EC2 instance.
 Optional.
 The default value is 'core' (for the CoreOS distro).
       -j --json          A file to send JSON output to.
 Optional.
          --help          Prints this help message